- Dee

 My Two Cents

-Personally, I’m not following the Galveston Diet to a T; I’d say I’m about 80/20.
+Personally, I’m not following the Galveston Diet to a "T"; I’d say I’m about 80/20.
 I believe in moderation.
 I'm human, and I like to bake.
-However, I do keep the Galveston Diet in mind when grocery shopping and planning meals.
+However, I do keep the Galveston Diet in mind when grocery shopping and planning my meals.
 I can also attest that my gut feels better when I eat plenty of fiber, antioxidants, and lean proteins.
-I began tracking macronutrients before entering perimenopause, and our food section has essentially served as a food journal for that tracking and dietary change.
+I began tracking macronutrients before entering perimenopause, and our food section has essentially served as a food journal for said tracking and dietary shift.
 If you need help making better choices, take a peek at our Food & Drink section for some lighter meal ideas.
-Making dietary changes is truly necessary during this time.
+Making dietary changes is truly necessary during perimenopause.
 I suggest starting with small adjustments and finding whole foods and lean proteins that you enjoy.
+Rotate the same foods throughout the week and enjoy a treat or two on the weekend.

 As you embark on this journey, keep in mind that every small step counts.
 Celebrate your progress and reach out for help when needed.